Resch-Said/Free-Steam-Games/README.md

 This will allow us to run the redeemer in the background and regularly check if something went wrong or just stop it altogether.

 ## How to use the software
+If you're using a newer machine like Windows, it could the beneficial to change `selenium==<version>` inside the requirements.txt to `selenium`, so you get the newest version.

 > git clone https://github.com/Resch-Said/Free-Steam-Games.git \
 > cd Free-Steam-Games/ \
 > python -m pip install -r requirements.txt